Aditya9056/smush-repo/readme.txt

 = I’m a photographer can I keep all my EXIF data? =

 Yes!
 EXIF data stores camera settings, focal length, date, time and location information in image files.
 EXIF data makes image files larger but if you are a photographer you may want to preserve this information.
-We have included the option to preserve EXIF image data in WP Smush.
+We have included the option to preserve EXIF image data in Smush.

 = I just ran bulk smush and some of my images didn't get compressed? =

 First, check to see if you're receiving any server errors.
 If your images seem to be processing correctly check the file size of the images being skipped.
 Images over 1mb will be skipped.
-To compress images up to 32mb get <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">WP Smush Pro</a>.
+To compress images up to 32mb get <a href="https://premium.wpmudev.org/project/wp-smush-pro/?utm_source=wordpress.org&utm_medium=readme">Smush Pro</a>.

 = I activated Smush and I don’t see any difference in image quality.
 How am I supposed to know if Smush is working? =